skycoin/skybian/skybian/README.md

 If a machine is on that ip address, the rpc server of the visor running at the .2 ip address of the current subnet is queried for its public key

-The public key is then used to create a visor config with that public key as the remote hypervisor (skywire-autoconfig-remote).
+The public key is then used to create a visor config with that public key as the remote hypervisor (skywire-autoconfig-remote) and the skywie-visor systemd service is started.

 ### Using the Skybian image